-Expert opinion varies as to the frequency with which individuals should see their dermatologist for a skin cancer screening.
 If you notice any suspicious mole or spot on your skin, best be safe and see your doctor.
-Those with high risk factors – such as fair skin, propensity for sunburns, prior incidence of skin cancer and family history of skin cancer – should have skin cancer checks every year.
+If you have a high risk of skin cancer, you should have regular skin cancer screenings.
+These factors for skin cancer include fair skin, propensity for sunburns, prior skin cancer and family history.

-Through regular skin self-exams, you will come to know your own skin and be able to notice changes in freckles, moles or other spots.
+Through regular skin self-exams, you will know your own skin and notice changes in freckles, moles or other spots.
 A skin self-exam is best done with a full-length mirror in a well-lit room.
 Use a hand-held mirror for areas that are hard to see, such as the back of your thighs.
 Ask a family member or friend for help with checking areas such as your scalp and back.

 Carefully examine your skin to learn where your moles, blemishes, freckles and other marks are and what they look like.
 Each time you do a self-exam, note any moles or growths that:

 - Are new

 During your self-exam, if any growth or mole seems odd or different to you, take photos.
 You can use them as a reference to see if it has changed over time.
 Show these photos to your dermatologist for closer inspection.

 Where to get a skin cancer screening nearby

 Columbia Skin Clinic’s board-certified dermatologists screen, diagnose and treat skin cancer.
 With four convenient Midlands locations, it has never been easier to visit a dermatologist, and it just might save your life.